Analysis | Novichok, the Russian Nerve Agent Spooking Britain

-Once more, two victims have been poisoned with a military-grade nerve agent developed by the former Soviet Union.
-A couple in their 40s are critically ill after being exposed to the same toxic chemical that four months ago sickened a former Russian spy and his daughter in Salisbury, England.
-The strange recurrence in the town of Amesbury, eight miles away, marks the second use of a nerve agent on European soil since World War II.
+Novichok, the military-grade nerve agent developed by the former Soviet Union, is now at the center of a murder inquiry in the U.K. An Amesbury woman named Dawn Sturgess is dead while a man remains critically ill after being exposed to the same toxic chemical that four months ago sickened a former Russian spy, Sergei Skripal, and his adult daughter, Yulia.
+The latest incident took place eight miles from Salisbury, England, where the Skripals were poisoned in March, in what was described as the first use of a nerve agent on European soil since World War II.

 1. What is Novichok?

-The word -- pronounced novee-CHOCK -- means “the new guy” in Russian, which is no coincidence.
-It refers to the fourth generation of solid nerve agents developed in the former Soviet Union, ones manufactured from materials that remain legal under the international Chemical Weapons Convention that took effect in 1997.
-These co-called binary agents (meaning they become lethal only when combined) were first made as ultrafine powders but can be turned into liquids and gas.
+The word -- pronounced novee-CHOCK -- means “the new guy” in Russian.
+It refers to the fourth generation of solid nerve agents developed in the former Soviet Union, chemicals manufactured from materials that remain legal under the international Chemical Weapons Convention that took effect in 1997.
+These so-called binary agents (meaning they become lethal only when combined) were first made as ultrafine powders but can be turned into liquids and gas.
 The toxins belong to a chemical family called organophosphates, and because they’re related to pesticides (which are also known to have nervous-system effects), their development was sometimes cloaked as an agricultural effort.

-That would depend on the form in which Novichok is administered, which at the moment isn’t clear.
-The new victims were found in a house eight miles from Salisbury, where the March poisoning occurred.
-If delivered as a fine powder that clings to clothing, such “dusty” nerve agents can be spread widely.
-Traces of Novichok were found in a restaurant and a bar near where Skripal and his daughter were found, but the area was thoroughly decontaminated.
-Even so, the couple that fell ill Saturday were in Salisbury a day earlier, near roads that had been sealed off during the Skripal investigation, according to the Independent.
-Counterterrorism police are investigating a possible connection between the two incidents.
+That depends in part on how Novichok was administered.
+If delivered as a fine powder that clings to clothing, “dusty” nerve agents like Novichok can be spread widely.
+Traces of the agent were found in Salisbury in a restaurant and a bar near where Skripal and his daughter were found, and the area was thoroughly decontaminated.
+The couple that fell ill in recent days had been in Salisbury near roads that had been sealed off during the Skripal investigation, and police are searching for a “contaminated item” that they may have handled, according to the Independent.

 Poisoning with organophosphates can be treated with atropine, a drug that blocks acetylcholine, although it isn’t an antidote.
 Vil Mirzayanov, a former Russian chemist at Russia’s State Research Institute of Organic Chemistry and Technology, told Sky News that those who were exposed could be at risk of illness for years to come.
 He said slight exposure could produce headaches, cognitive difficulty and problems with coordination.